MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step1.md

     |ATA Console SSL certificate|This is the certificate to be used by IIS.|Click the key icon to select a certificate installed or check self-signed certificate when deploying in a lab environment.|
     ![ATA center configuration image](media/ATA-Center-Configuration.JPG)

-10. Click **Install** to install the ATA Center and its components and create the connection between the ATA Center and the ATA Console.
+10. Click **Install** to install the ATA Center and its components.
     The following components are installed and configured during the installation of ATA Center:

     -   Internet Information Services (IIS)